AdobeDocs/campaign-classic.en/help/rn/using/gs-overview.md

 ## Why does my organization need this upgrade?

-As a hosted customer, if your account has been identified as needing to upgrade one or more of the technologies related to Campaign Classic, as well as updating the current build and/or version, you will be notified directly in [Campaign Control Panel](https://experienceleague.adobe.com/docs/control-panel/using/control-panel-home.html).
+As a hosted customer, if your account has been identified as needing to upgrade one or more of the technologies related to Campaign Classic, as well as updating the current build and/or version, you will be notified directly in by Adobe.

 As an on-premise or hybrid customer running on an older version, Adobe encourages you to move to the latest Gold Standard.